to Early Music event listings nationwide, related websites and

-The podcast released on October 19 with guest Clare Wilkinson is at https://shows.acast.com/choral-chihuahua/episodes/the-one-to-a-part-bug.
+The podcast released in October 2020 with guest Clare Wilkinson is at https://shows.acast.com/choral-chihuahua/episodes/the-one-to-a-part-bug.

-The latest episode of The Choral Chihuahua is out, with Harry Christophers, Robert Hollingworth and Eamonn Dougan talk about recording.
+The latest episode of The Choral Chihuahua is out, with Harry Christophers, Robert Hollingworth and Eamonn Dougan talking about recording.

 Donate to help at https://supporter.acast.com/choral-chihuahua £3 is good amount!